Bonattii/world-of-movies/README.md

 ## How to Use the Project

+You can acess the project with this link too [WOM](https://zany-blue-termite-kit.cyclic.app/)

 You have two options of search in the project, you can search by genres or by title

 ### Using the title search